 Udaipur, also known as the City of Lakes, is the crown jewel of the state of Rajasthan.
 It is surrounded by the beautiful Aravalli Hills in all directions, making this city as lovely as it is.
 This 'Venice of the East' has an abundance of natural beauty, mesmerising temples and breathtaking architecture which makes it a must-visit destination in India.
 A boat ride through the serene waters of Lake Pichola will be enough to prove to you why Udaipur is the pride of Rajasthan.

-Located in a valley and surrounded by 4 lakes, Udaipur has natural offerings with a grandeur multiplied by human effort, to make it one of the most enchanting and memorable tourist destinations.
+Located in a valley and surrounded by four lakes, Udaipur has natural offerings with a grandeur multiplied by human effort, to make it one of the most enchanting and memorable tourist destinations.
 It justifies all names ever offered to its charm from 'Jewel of Mewar' to 'Venice of the East'.
-Apart from Lakes, this beautiful historical city adorns itself with forts, palaces, temples and hills.
-And though the entire city's architecture is flattering, the Lake palace hotel is something that offers the city a visual definition.
+And though the entire city's architecture is flattering, the Lake Palace hotel is something that offers the city a visual definition.
 The revered Nathdwara temple is about 60 km from Udaipur.

 One of the most romantic cities in the world.
 Beautiful forts, palaces and temples.
 Home to one of the best hotels and resorts in the world.
 Well connected by air, road and rail.

 Can be crowded during peak seasons and you might not get good mobile network everywhere.

 Perfect for couples who want to get away from the hustle bustle of cities and spend some quality time together.
 One of the best wedding destinations in the world.
 It's also good for hippies, backpackers and nature lovers.